louiejancevski/GeekText/README.md

 - Create an author with first name, last name, biography and publisher.
 - Retrieve a list of books associate with an author.

-## To run on your machine:
+## To run locally:

-After cloning the repo, run ```npm install``` from the project root directory.
+After cloning this repository, run ```npm install``` from the project root directory.

+Create a file and name it '.env', and make sure to put your own MongoDB database url inside a variable named 'DATABASE_URL'

-Once set you can use `npm start` to run the app on your localhost.
+Once set you can use `npm start` to run the app on your localhost, or `npm run dev` to use nodemon.

+Nodemon is a tool that helps develop Nodejs based applications by automatically restarting the node application when file changes in the directory are detected.
+Nodemon does not require any additional changes to your code or method of development.

+## About this project
+This project was part of our Software Engineering I class at Florida International University, which took place in our Summer 2020 semester.

+This is a course designed as a CS upper level course in which students learn how to develop a complex software engineering project by using agile software engineering principles.

+Students work as a team with the Scrum framework to create a production level-software product that will is demoed at the end of the semester.

+In addition, the course covers traditional software engineering concepts such as system design with UML and testing principles.